cybervisiontech/cdap-packs/etl-pack/README.rst

     "etl.sink.mr.kafka.partition.field": "userType"
   }

-Optionally, you can specify a Record’s field, whose value will be used for partitioning.
+Optionally, you can specify a Record’s field name, whose value will be used for partitioning.

 DictionarySink
 ~~~~~~~~~~~~~~

 DictionarySink can be used to fill dictionaries with data and make it available for lookup
-during the transformation part of subscription ETL.
+during the transformation part of the subscription ETL.
 It can be used in both batch and
 real-time.

 DictionarySink takes a dictionary name and a field name to be used as the key for lookup as the configuration::